 Notes

-- Storage: Place in an airtight container and store at room temperature for up to 4 days.
+- Storage: Place scones in an airtight container and store at room temperature for up to 4 days.

 - Make ahead: Assemble scones the night before and store (covered) in the fridge to bake the next morning.